 - Capacity: 72 oz XL pitcher + 64 oz food processor bowl + 2 x 16 oz single-serve cups

 - Assembled weight: 9.2 lbs

-If you’re fine standing with your finger on the pulse button or using the manual speeds, the BL770 has the same attachments but less tech.
+If you’re fine standing with your finger on the pulse button or using the manual speeds, Ninja BL770 has the same attachments but less tech.

-The pitcher is an XL 72 oz capacity so even if you plan on making smoothies for a family of 4 or more, it’ll make that no problem.
+The dishwasher-safe and BPA-free pitcher is an XL 72 oz capacity so even if you plan on making smoothies for a family of 4 or more, it’ll make that no problem.
 Just not automatically.